-The creator of The Online Dentist, Andrew Wilson is an award winning dentist working in Central London.
+The creator of The Online Dentist, Andrew Wilson (GDC number 209563) is the winner of Best Young Dentist in the UK 2017.
 He offers solutions for patients to improve their smiles without damaging their natural teeth.
 Andrew believes that cosmetic treatments must be done in a way that protects and preserves teeth; not just destroying them.
 We’ve asked Andrew to explain the rules that he follows when improving his patient’s smiles.

 More and more people are looking to improve their smile.
 The good news is that cosmetic dentistry isn’t just for a select few film stars and private jet owners.
 Dentists have so many fantastic materials available that all dental treatment can be done in a way that looks great and appears natural.

 I believe that there are 3 rules that should be followed with cosmetic dentistry.
 This rules are simple but key to success.